Welcome to Summer Learning

 Why do I pay a deposit for secondary courses?

-The $100 deposit secures a place in the course and provides a textbook.
+The $100 deposit applies only to courses that use a textbook.
 It is fully refundable if certain conditions are met (see refund policy).

 How does the refund policy work?